eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/vehicle-app-development/tutorial_how_to_create_a_vehicle_app_cpp.md

 ]
 ```

-We specify which python-script to run using the `program` key.
+We specify which binary to run using the `program` key.
 With the `preLaunchTask` and `postDebugTask` keys, you can also specify tasks to run before or after debugging.
 In this example, DAPR is set up to start the app before and stop it again after debugging.
 Below you can see the 2 tasks.

 ```JSON
 {